Gastric Emptying Study

 During Your Procedure

-• Total length of exam is about 3 ½ -4 ½ hours.
+• Total length of appointment is 3½-4½ hours.

 After Your Procedure

-• You can resume your normal activities.
+• You may resume your normal activities.

 The Latest from CentraCare